agroe6/private-link-cross-account-access-for-msk/README.md

         --stack-name MSKCluster \
         --template-file cftemplates/MSKClusterWithVPC.yml \
         --capabilities CAPABILITY_IAM

 ### 2. Setup NLBs and Endpoint service in Account A

+2a.
+Package the jar file locally

+Within the main directory of your cloned repository, run mvn clean package to have Maven package the dependencies defined in the pom.xml file into a jar.
+If you're new to using Maven with the AWS SDK, read more about getting started [here](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-project-maven.html#prerequisitesmaven).

-Package the jar file and run it to create the NLB, Target groups, VPC endpoint service for each NLB and Dynamo DB table with this information
+2b.
+Run the jar to create the NLB, Target groups, VPC endpoint service for each NLB and Dynamo DB table with this information

     java -jar PrivateLinkCrossAccount-1.0-SNAPSHOT.jar \
         --mskClusterArn <cluster_arn> --region <region_name> \
         --allowedPrincipal <role_arn> --targetPort <port_num> \
         --lbListenerPort <port_num>

-   mskClusterArn is the ARN of you MSK cluster (required), allowedPrincipal is the identity principal in Account B that has access to the endpoint service in Account A, and can be IAM users, IAM roles or AWS Accounts, region is the region your cluster is in (assumes us-east-1 if not provided), targetPort is the port your MSK cluster Nodes are listening on (defaults to 9094), lbListenerPort is the port that NLB listeners should listen on (defaults to 9094)
+   mskClusterArn is the ARN of you MSK cluster (required), allowedPrincipal is the identity principal in Account B that has access to the endpoint service in Account A, and can be **IAM users**, IAM roles or AWS Accounts, region is the region your cluster is in (assumes us-east-1 if not provided), targetPort is the port your MSK cluster Nodes are listening on (defaults to 9094), lbListenerPort is the port that NLB listeners should listen on (defaults to 9094)